 - Make sure your hands and feet are dry prior to touching the panel or breakers.

 - Find the breaker marked “furnace” or “heat,” and ensure it’s reading “on.”
 If you discover a tripped breaker, it will be in the middle or “off” position.

-- With one hand, firmly switch the breaker to the “on” spot.
-If the breaker trips right away and pops back to “off,” don’t try to reset it and call an expert from Precision Mechanical at 605-206-3766 quickly.
+- With one hand, firmly switch the breaker to the “on” position.
+If the breaker trips right away and pops back to “off,” don't try to reset it and call an expert from Precision Mechanical at 605-206-3766 quickly.

 It doesn’t matter how old your furnace is or what brand it is, it has no less than one ordinary wall switch placed on or by it.

 - Ensure the lever is flipped up in the “on” spot.
 If it was switched off, it could take your furnace up to five minutes to ignite.
 (If you don’t know where to find your furnace, look in your basement, garage or utility closet.
 It may also be in a crawl space or attic.)

 When we consider heating problems, a filthy, blocked air filter is often the top offender.

 - Your heating system won’t stay on, or it might get too hot from reduced airflow.

 - Your utility bills might increase because your furnace is turning on more often.

 - Your heating system could stop working sooner than it should because a dirty filter triggers it to overwork.